smasher164/str/README.md

 string CSCat(string src, const char* cs);

 // Slice creates a new string starting at beg (inclusive) and ending at end
 // (exclusive).
-It then frees src and returns the new slice. string Slice(string src, size_t beg, size_t end);
+It then frees src and returns the new string. string Slice(string src, size_t beg, size_t end);

 // Len returns the length of the string in constant time.